Schools of Africa

 • Peace Hana School in Liberia received $21,000 to enable the school’s continued management, such as paying teachers’ salaries, facility rental and maintenance, equipment updates, sanitary supplies, and off-campus classes.

 • Sunac Secondary School in Guinea Bissau received $2,000 which was raised by the WFWP Maine chapter.
+The funds were used to repair the school roof and prevent leaks.

 • One Hope Garden Literacy Class in Ethiopia received $4,000 to rent the facility for educational programs for illiterate women so they have a chance to gain financial independence.